objectionary/eo/README.md

 right after the primary constructor.

 ### Methods

+A method is a behavior exposing instrument of an object.

 Method body must create and return exactly one object, using a single "statement", for example: